luckwsm/demo-integration-server/README.md

 # Demo Integration Server

 This project is a vertx 3 web server that mimics a vendor's server.
-It is set up to be flexible to demonstrate the various scenarios that a vendor might use for implementation.
+It is set up to be flexible to demonstrate the various scenarios that a vendor might use to integrate with the Lyric APIs.
 The main 2 use cases are highlighted in the [Client Demo](http://lyricfinancial.github.io/integration-guides/#/demo) and [Server Demo](http://lyricfinancial.github.io/integration-guides/#/demo).
 View the documentation for the Demos [here](https://github.com/LyricFinancial/integration-guides/tree/master/examples/client/angular/lyric-vendor-demo).
 Use the [API Documentation](https://api.lyricfinancial.com/docs/vendor-api/) to see how to properly use the Lyric registration API.

+### Environment Variables
+The vendorId, username and password are used for both the client and server demo.
+These values are stored as environment variables.
+These values can be overridden in both demos by setting the values in the Advanced Options section.

+    DEFAULT_VENDOR_ID
+    DEFAULT_USERNAME
+    DEFAULT_PASSWORD

 ## Client Demo
 This scenario mimics receiving the user data from the client ui and passing it straight through